thebaconfate/Methods-for-Scientific-Research-assignment---Statistics/README.md

-# Statistics assignment for methods of scientific research
+# Statistics assignment for Methods for Scientific Research

+This is the Statistics assignment of the Methods for Scientific Research course.
+The course was taken during 2023-2024.

 ## General info